Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Rotating turbulence

 The argument presented above is more or less analogous to the argument proposed by \citet{Boldyrev06} for MHD turbulence: he conjectured polarisation alignment between the perpendicular velocity and magnetic field fluctuations, which amounts to assuming that an Alfv\'en-wave polarisation is approximately preserved.
 The scalings he derived can be read off from \eqsref{E_rot_align}, \exref{aniso_rot_align} and \exref{Epar_rot_aniso} by setting $v(\kperp)=v_A$ instead of $2\Omega/\kperp$ (note that \eqref{Epar_MHD} remains unchanged).
-Numerical simulations confirmed these scalings, including also the scale-dependent alignment between the fields \citep{Mason08,Boldyrev09}.
+Numerical simulations have confirmed both these scalings and specifically the scale-dependent alignment between the fields (\citealt{Mason08,Boldyrev09}; see, however, \citealt{Beresnyak11}).
 It appears plausible that the $\kperp^{-2}$ spectra observed in simulations of forced rotating turbulence \citep{Mininni09,Thiele09} could be similarly explained by the polarisation alignment argument we have given here.
-However, a word of caution: most solar wind measurements of Alfv\'enic turbulence do not support the $\kperp^{-3/2}$ scaling and incline rather towards $\kperp^{-5/3}$ \citep{Bale05,Horbury08,Sahraoui09}.
+However, a word of caution: most solar wind measurements of Alfv\'enic turbulence do not support the $\kperp^{-3/2}$ scaling and incline rather towards $\kperp^{-5/3}$ \citep{Bale05,Horbury08,Sahraoui09,Wicks10,ChenMallet11}.
 Thus, it remains unclear whether polarisation alignment occurs in nature as well as in numerical boxes.
-We stress that the possibility of polarisation alignment does not undermine CB as a universal scaling conjecture --- what is revised in this version of CB turbulence is the assumption of isotropy in the perpendicular plane.